-In March 2010, following consultation, Gas Industry Co recommended to the Associate Minister that she endorse a voluntary scheme for assessing retail gas contracts against a set of benchmarks.
+In March 2010, following consultation, Gas Industry Co recommended to the Associate Minister that they endorse a voluntary scheme for assessing retail gas contracts against a set of benchmarks.
 The design of the Scheme was modelled on work previously carried out on retail model contracts, connections and disconnections, and assessing the performance of gas markets.

 The response and analysis of the submissions document published on 29 January 2010 foreshadowed the publication of a full proposed design for the oversight of the voluntary implementation of retail contract benchmarks.
 The design consultation document can be viewed below.

 Following an industry workshop and discussion with other interested stakeholders, the design was finalised and presented to the Associate Minister of Energy and Resources for consideration of endorsement.
-Implementation is expected to be no later than mid 2010.

 Building on previous work on model contract guidelines and work done in conjunction with the Electricity Commission and the Electricity & Gas Complaints Commission, this paper presented a set of benchmark, or minimum, contract terms for governing domestic and small consumer gas supply arrangements.
-The two options are: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.
+The two options were: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.

 This paper provided an analysis of submissions on the retail contracts consultation paper referred to above, and the Gas Industry Co response to the submissions.
 The list of submitters is set out above.
 Input was also received from the Consumer Forum held on 16 October 2009.